Skip to main content

 To better understand the role of channel, let's run magic add pytorch.

-By default, this will install pytorch from the conda-forge channel which we can verify where it's installed from using the search command:
+By default, this will install PyTorch from the conda-forge channel which we can verify where it's installed from using the search command:

 magic search pytorch